jim-easterbrook/pywws/doc_src/guides/getstarted.rst

 -----------------------------

 First, choose a directory to store all your weather station data.
-This will be written to quite frequently, so a disk drive is preferable to a memory stick, as these have a limited number of writes.
+This will be written to quite frequently, so a disk drive is preferable to a flash memory stick or card, as these have a limited number of writes.
 In most cases your home directory is suitable, for example::

    mkdir ~/weather/data